 Top performers expect the best, and repeated shoddy accounting just won’t cut it with them.
 They take pride in their ability to earn significantly more than their peers and will view you as trying to prevent them from getting what they deserve—especially if it happens repeatedly.
 They won’t have any problem leaving or calling you out about it publicly, which creates a hostile environment.

 People talk—especially salespeople.
 If your organization gets a reputation for screwing up people’s pay, it’s going to become increasingly challenging to replace top talent and make hiring even average salespeople more of a challenge.

-4. It takes up valuable time
+4. They take up valuable time

 We’ve heard horror stories of salespeople who have spent hours—or even an entire workday—going back and forth with human resources or sales operations over small amounts of commission.
 That’s time wasted on both sides of the conversation.